-US’s Blinken meets PA’s Abbas amid Gaza ceasefire calls by Arab leaders
+Abbas joins Arab leaders in calling for Gaza truce in meeting with Blinken

 Israel, which continues with its military offensive on Gaza, killed more than 50 people in air raids late on Saturday.

-During a news conference in Amman, Jordanian Foreign Minister Ayman Safadi stressed that Arab countries want an immediate ceasefire, warning that “the whole region is sinking in a sea of hatred that will define generations to come.
+During a news conference in Amman, Jordanian Deputy Prime Minister and Foreign Minister Ayman Safadi stressed that Arab countries want an immediate ceasefire, warning that “the whole region is sinking in a sea of hatred that will define generations to come”.

 “We don’t accept that this is self-defence,” Safadi said, referring to Israel’s monthlong assault on Gaza that has killed at least 9,488 Palestinians, more than a third of them children.